bonitasoft/bonita-continuous-delivery-doc/md/upgrade_bcd.md

 #### Living Application deployment

-Starting from version `3.3`, bcd cli default deployment mode is production.
+Starting from version `3.3.0`, bcd livingapp default deployment mode is production.
 While this is safer for production target, when using bcd for development, ensure that you add `--development-mode` to the arguments.

 Exemple of development mode:
 ```bash